luizbgomide/EclipsePhase2e-ptbr/src.clean_html/11/04-luna.md

 <!-- CLEANED /div -->

 Erato is Luna’s oldest and largest mining settlement, but the smallest of its three cities.
 Its population of approximately five million live in what is widely considered the most beautiful and expansive spaces on Luna.
 Erato’s central hub is a vast cavern excavated before the Fall and is the largest open space anywhere beneath the Lunar surface.
 The city features numerous open parks and glider facilities for aerial sports taking advantage of the low Lunar gravity.
-Mirrors direct sunlight down from the surface to the city's verdant parks and bamboo groves.
+Mirrors direct sunlight down from the surface to the city’s verdant parks and bamboo groves.
 Erato is the most affluent of the large Lunar settlements and few synthmorphs can afford to live here.

 ### Mitre